a-hurst/Installation-guide-for-GitLab-on-OS-X/README.md

 ## 4. Go

-Since GitLab 8.0, Git HTTP requests are handled by gitlab-git-http-server.
-This is a small daemon written in Go.
-To install gitlab-git-http-server we need a Go compiler.
+Since GitLab 8.0, GitLab has several daemons written in Go.
+To install GitLab we need a Go compiler.

 ```
 brew install go